fabiana2611/fabiana2611.github.io/_posts/mar21/2021-03-26-architecture.md

 <blockquote>Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers.[RedHat]</blockquote>

+<blockquote>Serverless is a cloud computing execution model where the cloud provider dynamically manages the allocation and provisioning of servers.
+A serverless application runs in stateless compute containers that are event-triggered (http requests, database events, queuing services, monitoring alerts, file uploads), and fully managed by the cloud provider.
+The code that is sent to the cloud provider for execution is usually in the form of a function. .
+[GlobalDots]</blockquote>

 <p><em><b>BaaS</b> gives developers access to a variety of third-party services and apps.[RedHat]</em></p>

 <p><em><b>Function-as-a-Service (FaaS)</b> is an event-driven computing execution model where developers write logic that is deployed in containers fully managed by a platform, then executed on demand.[RedHat] </em></p>